Moon on a Rainbow Shawl: Plot summary

 Set in Port of Spain, Trinidad, the play opens on a hot, late evening in the yard of two dilapidated buildings.
 Ephraim is just returning from his work as a trolleybus conductor, and converses with Esther Adams, left home alone with her newborn brother.
 Esther, a very intelligent and studious girl, discusses how her family cannot afford for her to go to high school.
 Ephraim, secretly envious of her youth and opportunity to make a better life for herself than he has, encourages her.
 Esther's mother, Sophia comes home.
 Later, while Ephraim is sleeping, Rosa, Ephraim's lover, returns to the yard with their landowner and her employer, Old Mack.
 She is wearing solid gold earrings and other things that Old Mack has given her.
 Old Mack forces himself on Rosa despite her protests and struggles.
 Sophia, overhearing all this, interrupts him, and he leaves.
 Sophia tells Rosa that because she is proudly wearing his gifts "he is right to seek his rights".
 She then asks Rosa if she has "told" Ephraim yet, to which she responds that she has not.
 Rosa goes and wakes Ephraim.
 After kissing and her asking him if he would like to sleep with her, Ephraim rolls over and tells her to leave.
+When she does, however, he doesn't go to sleep again.

 The next morning, policemen are investigating the café at which Rosa works.
 While Ephraim secretly listens, Rosa tells Sophia that it was robbed and that she also intends to "tell" Ephraim later that night.
 Rosa leaves with a policeman who makes her return to the café.
 Ephraim goes into the yard, and Sophia suspects that Ephraim is "up to something".
 Charlie, Sophia's husband, comes home drunk.
 When Rosa returns and sees Charlie, she immediately goes to her room.

 That evening, Rosa tries to seduce Ephraim, but he will not sleep with her.
 Rosa discloses that she found Charlie's hat at the café, so she knows that he robbed the café.
 Due to this and the police's questioning, she fears that they will arrest Charlie.
 Ephraim yells at her endangering the Adams family when the wealthy, stingy Old Mack "could well afford to lose" the money stolen, and for accepting and wearing his expensive gifts.
-Ephraim tells her he is leaving for Liverpool the following day.
-Rosa reveals that she is pregnant with his child, which does not sway his decision to leave.
-Rosa, furious, leaves.
+Ephraim tells her he is leaving for Liverpool the following night, but he does not want to bring Rosa with him anymore because she accepted the gifts from Old Mack.
+Rosa then tells Ephraim that she is pregnant for him to try and convince him to stay, but this only makes him more agitated.
+He thinks Rosa is trying to "trap" him there, and tells her to shed "no tears" for him.
+He tells her about how he was abandoned as a child, and got taken care of by his grandmother, who he in turn, abandoned in a poor-house to die.
+Rosa briefly tries to console Ephraim, but he rejects her and then "throws [her] out of his room."